skip-mev/skip-go-example/README.md

 npm install
 ```

+An API key is reccomended but not required to run this example.
+Learn more how to [request API keys](https://docs.skip.build/go/general/api-keys).

-Then populate the `.env` file with the following variables:
+To add you API key populate the `.env` file with the following variables:

 ```bash
 SKIP_API_KEY=your-api-key